- Prism or crystal

 - Waterproof smocks

-- On a bright, sunny day, take children outdoors, where they'll discover a wonderful surprise — the prism or crystal that you've hung up to catch the sunlight.
+Step 1: On a bright, sunny day, take students outdoors, where they'll discover a wonderful surprise — the prism or crystal that you've hung up to catch the sunlight.
 Talk about the rainbow of colors made by the prism.
 What colors do they see?
-Have children ever seen a rainbow in the sky?
+Have students ever seen a rainbow in the sky?

-Make a bubble solution with 1/4 cup of liquid soap; 1/4 cup of glycerine, and 2 cups of water.
-Give children straws or bubble pipes and let them blow bubbles.
-When the children blow bubbles in the sunlight, the sun's reflection will create a rainbow of colors!
+Make a bubble solution with 1/4 cup of liquid soap, 1/4 cup of glycerin, and 2 cups of water.
+Give students straws or bubble pipes and let them blow bubbles.
+When students blow bubbles in the sunlight, the sun's reflection will create a rainbow of colors!

-A Rainbow All Around Me, by Sandra L. Pinkney (Scholastic)
+- A Rainbow All Around Me by Sandra L. Pinkney

-What Makes a Rainbow?, by Betty Ann Schwartz (Piggy Toes Press)
+- What Makes a Rainbow? by Betty Ann Schwartz